 We Can Go Further Than We Think

 Years ago, when I was young, I had opinions on what would I do, if “such and such” happened in my life.
 I think that when most of us hear of an experience that someone has, we think “well if that happened to me, this is what I would do”.
-We sometimes don’t agree with the decision that another has made, when that same thing happened to them.
-The lemons that life gives us are not supposed to paralyze us.
-They are not supposed to make us bitter.
-They are not supposed to make us give up on life.
-They are to help us dig down deep and discover what we are capable of.
+You might not agree with the decision that another has made, when your imagined senario happened to them.
+The lemons that life gives you are not supposed to paralyze you.
+They are not supposed to make you bitter.
+They are not supposed to make you give up on life.
+They are to help you dig down deep and discover what you are capable of.

-When life does hand us lemons, and we are the one trying to make lemonade out of it, many times we come to a totally different decision.
+When life does hand you lemons (your imagined scenario), and you are the one trying to make lemonade out of it, many times you come to a totally different decision.
 There are many reasons for this.
-Each of life’s lemons come to us wrapped up in a different series of circumstances.
+Each of life’s lemons come to you wrapped up in a different series of circumstances.
 You could look at multiple experiences of someone losing a loved one to violence, and you would find that each instance was handled in a different way.
 This is because although the label may be the same “man killed by random shooting”, the circumstances in each case tell their own unique story.

 In 1995 Tariq a pizza delivery man was shot and killed by a 14 year old gang member.
 Initially Azim, Tariq’s father could barely function.
 But he came to understand that the 14 yr old boy named Tony who killed his son, was also a victim.
 He felt called to forgive Tony, and became friends with Tony’s grandfather and guardian.
 He started a foundation to help kids stop killing other kids.
 He began talking with kids in schools about the realities of that lifestyle and the importance of making right choices.

-We are all on a road, a journey to discover who we really are.
-What we are capable of becoming.
+You are on a road, a journey to discover who you really are.
+What you are capable of becoming.